siemens/linux-entra-sso/README.md

 ## Usage

-No configuration is required.
-The SSO is automatically enabled.
+**No configuration is required.** The SSO is automatically enabled.
 If you want to disable the SSO for this session, click on the tray icon and select the guest account.
+In case you are already logged in, you might need to clear all cookies on `login.microsoftonline.com`.

+### Technical Background

-However, you might need to clear all cookies on `login.microsoftonline.com`, in case you are already logged.
-The extension will automatically acquire a [PRT SSO Cookie](https://learn.microsoft.com/en-us/openspecs/windows_protocols/ms-oapxbc/105e4d17-defd-4637-a520-173db2393a4b) from the locally running device identity broker and inject that into the OAuth2 login workflow for all Microsoft Entra ID enabled sites
+When enabled, the extension acquires a [PRT SSO Cookie](https://learn.microsoft.com/en-us/openspecs/windows_protocols/ms-oapxbc/105e4d17-defd-4637-a520-173db2393a4b) from the locally running `microsoft-identity-broker` service and inject that into the OAuth2 login flow on Microsoft Entra ID (`login.microsoftonline.com`).
-(the ones you log in via `login.microsoftonline.com`).

 ## Known Limitations

 ### SNAP version not supported

 This extension will not work on the snap version of Firefox.
-The extension executes a script `linux-entra-sso.py` on the host that communicates via DBus with the `microsoft-identity-broker` service.
+The extension executes a script `linux-entra-sso.py` on the host that communicates via D-Bus with the `microsoft-identity-broker` service.
-As the SNAP executes Firefox inside a container, the communication with DBus will not work.
+As the SNAP executes Firefox inside a container, the communication with D-Bus will not work.
 Please use the `firefox-esr` Debian package instead.

 ### Expired Tokens on Chrome

-Due to not having the WebRequestsBlocking API on Chrome, the extension needs to use a different mechanism to inject the token.
+Due to not having the `WebRequestsBlocking` API on Chrome, the extension needs to use a different mechanism to inject the token.
 While in Firefox the token is requested on-demand when hitting the SSO login URL, in Chrome the token is requested periodically.
-Then, a declarativeNetRequest API rule is setup to inject the token.
+Then, a `declarativeNetRequest` API rule is setup to inject the token.
 As the lifetime of the tokens is limited and cannot be checked, outdated tokens might be injected.
 Further, a generic SSO URL must be used when requesting the token, instead of the actual one.

 ## Troubleshooting